 From 1773 estate records in old Dobbs County, Ms. Marble’s research identified a second woman named, Ann Sutton, widow of Dr. Joseph Sutton.
 Joseph’s wife was formerly Ann Ward, purportedly from Carteret County.
 It is plausible, then, that the Ann Sutton named in the 1769 tax list could have been either Ann Ward Sutton or Ann Turner Sutton.

 Four other Sutton men named in the Collection are believed, although not proven, to be additional sons of John Sutton: Thomas Sutton (born before 1758; death year unknown); James Sutton (born 1755-1767; death year unknown); Richard Sutton (born 1755-1773; died 1800-1810); and Simon Sutton (born 1765-1767; died before 1813).
-John also likely had daughters, but no evidence is available on their names.
+John likely had daughters, too, but no document evidence to date has emerged to identify their names.

 John’s three proven sons and their families lived their lives in Bucklesberry and were largely responsible for populating the community.
 By 1880, the Sutton surname was the most prevalent surname among all Lenoir County residents.
 Research from the Old Dobbers website, coupled with Ms. Oliver’s book, and the 1973 book, John Sutton and Benjamin Sutton, co-authored by Bucklesberry residents, Estelle Sutton Creech, Grace Sutton, and Linda Sugg Ivey Cauley (all three deceased), trace at least ten generations of John Sutton’s descendants who have resided to this day in Bucklesberry and beyond.